When you buy your child a toy, it’s reasonable to expect that the toy is safe for them to use.

 - Be mindful of toys with batteries or small magnets, which can pose a flammability hazard or choking hazard to young kids.

 - Buy a helmet and pads to go along with scooters, bicycles, skateboards, or other products that may pose a falling hazard.

 - Check for product recalls regularly.
 Safe Kids collects child-related recalls from CPSC, the Food and Drug Administration (FDA), and the National Highway Traffic Safety Administration (NHTSA).

 Our current laws help ensure that children’s toys are safe enough to be sold on the market.

 However, regulations alone can’t completely prevent injuries from occurring, nor can following safety guidelines and monitoring your children.
 Accidents can still occur.

-How a Product Liability Attorney Can Help
+How a Product Liability Attorney in Oklahoma Can Help

 Our dangerous toy attorneys are experienced and dedicated to protecting the rights of those who have been injured.